mmarbout/PAK_P3_infection_analysis/README.md

 The RNA seq reads from Chevalereau et al. 2016 can be downloaded on the NCBI GEO portal (GSE76513).
 The FastA reference file can be downloaded on the github.

-if you want to skip the generation of raw data files, you can find them at the following link :
+if you want to skip the generation of raw data files (mcool, bigwig, bed and pdb files), you can find them on the following Zenodo repository :
-- faire un repo Zenodo pour les fichiers mcool & co
+10.5281/zenodo.17529627

 ## dependencies